key4hep/k4EDM4hep2LcioConv/README.md

 ## Build and install

-If you have an environment that fulfills all dependencies (e.g. a Key4hep stack), simply do
+If you have an environment that fulfils all dependencies (e.g. a Key4hep stack), simply do

 - Get the sources to build from
 ```bash